tharunkumarsk/would-you-rather/README.md

 ![Plan](./images/Project_Plan.jpg)

-### App Functionality
+## App Functionality

-The person using your application should have a way of impersonating/logging in as an existing user.
-(This could be as simple as having a login box that appears at the root of the application that lets the user select a name from the list of existing users.
-Alternatively, you could create your own account creation process to allow a user to sign up for an account.)
-Your application should work correctly regardless of which user is selected.
-Once the user logs in, the home page should be shown.
+## Login and landing page

+- The person using this application will have a way of logging in as an existing user,By selecting the user name in a drop down.
+- The application works regardless of which evenr user is selected.
-We always want to make sure we know who the logged in user is, so information about the logged in user should appear on the page.
-If someone tries to navigate anywhere by entering the address in the address bar, the user is asked to sign in and then the requested page is shown.
-The application allows the user to log out and log back in.
+- Once the user logs in, the home page will be shown with logged in user in the navigation bar.
+- When user entering the address in the address bar, the user will asked to sign in agaiin and will land on the requested page.
+- For a logged in user the application allows log out and take him/her to default login page.

+## List of questions page/Home page

-Once the user logs in, the user should be able to toggle between his/her answered and unanswered polls on the home page, which is located at the root.
-The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).
-The unanswered questions should be shown by default, and the name of the logged in user should be visible on the page.
+- Once the user logs in, the user will be able to toggle between his/her answered and unanswered questions on the home page (Technically root page)
+- The question in both categories are arranged from the most recently created (top) to the least recently created (bottom).
+- And the unanswered questions tab will be shown by default

+## Question details & result page

-What would be the point of seeing answered and unanswered polling questions if we couldn’t actually vote or see the results?
-Each polling question should link to the details of that poll.
-The details of each poll should be available at questions/:question_id.
+- Selcting each question will take user to details of that question ,which will be available at questions/:question_id.

-When a poll is clicked on the home page, the following is shown:
+- Based on the question category it will show up either result or vote for the question in the same route above

+# Answering for a question page
+  Thig page contains

 - Text “Would You Rather”;
-- Avatar of the user who posted the polling question; and
+- Avatar of the user who posted the question
-- Two options.
+- Two options with radio button

-## For answered polls, each of the two options contains the following:
+- And submit the answer which takes to result page (described below)
+- The Same question will appear in the “Answered” Tab with updated count

+## Result page
+- This page will have 2 entries
+1. directly from answerd segment
+2. After submitting the answer for a question

+This page contains

+- Text “Result”;
+- Avatar of the user who posted the question
-- Text of the option;
+- Text of the options
-- Number of people who voted for that option; and
+- Number of people who voted for each option
-- Percentage of people who voted for that option.
+- And a bar with percentage of people who voted for that option

-## The option selected by the logged-in user should be clearly marked.
+- An icon which represents the option selected by the logged-in user

-Since we want to make sure our application creates a good user experience, the application should show a 404 page if the user is trying to access a poll that does not exist.
-(Please keep in mind that newly created polls will not be accessible at their url because of the way the backend is set up in this application.)
-It should also display a navigation bar so that the user can easily navigate anywhere in the application.

-So what happens when someone votes in a poll?
-Upon voting in a poll, all of the information of an answered poll should be displayed.
-The user’s response should be recorded and clearly visible on the poll details page.
-Users can only vote once per poll; they shouldn’t be allowed to change their answer after they’ve voted -- no cheating allowed!
-When the user comes back to the home page, the polling question should appear in the “Answered” column.
+## Leader's dashboard

+- This page will be available at /leaderboard route.

+ This page contains
+- User’s name;
+- User’s Avatar;
+- Number of questions they asked
+- Number of questions they answered
+- User will ordered in descending order based on the sum of the number of questions they’ve asked and the number of questions they’ve answered

+### Create new question Page

+- This page will be available at /add route.

+This from contains
+- Text “Would You Rather”
+- Text field to creating two options.
+- Submit button
+- Upon submitting the form, a new question will be created
+- the user should be taken to the home page
+- The new  question will appear in the unanswered tab.

+## Depplinked routes
+- When ever user tries to typing the below address into the address bar they should as for sigin and the land on the specific page
+1. /add
+2. /leaderboard
+3. questions/:Valid id.

 It would be no fun to vote in polls if we couldn’t post our own questions!
 The form for posting new polling questions should be available at the /add route.
 The application should show the text “Would You Rather” and have a form for creating two options.
 Upon submitting the form, a new poll should be created, the user should be taken to the home page, and the new polling question should appear in the correct category on the home page.

-But how can we know how many questions each user has asked and answered?
-Let’s get some healthy competition going here!
-The application should have a leaderboard that’s available at the /leaderboard route.
-Each entry on the leaderboard should contain the following:

-- User’s name;
-- User’s picture;
-- Number of questions the user asked; and
-- Number of questions the user answered
-Users should be ordered in descending order based on the sum of the number of questions they’ve asked and the number of questions they’ve answered.
-The more questions you ask and answer, the higher up you move.

-The user should be able to navigate to the leaderboard, to a specific question, and to the form that allows the user to create a new poll both from within the app and by typing in the address into the address bar.
-To make sure we’re showing the data that is relevant to the user, the application should require the user to be signed in order to access those pages.
+## 404 Page
+ To Avoid errors on the screen/to have a better user exprience in below in this page navigation bar is always displayed ,so that the user can easily navigate anywhere in the application.

+ - If the user is trying to access a poll that does not exist.
+ - Any other invalid URL accessed from browser